rhewett/rhewett.github.io/bio/cv.rst

 Seminars and Workshops
 ----------------------
+-  Instructor for Computational Exercises, Introduction to the Mathematics of Seismic Imaging, Mathematical Sciences Research Institute (MSRI), July-August 2013.
 -  Co-presenter, Python for Scientific and Engineering Workshop, University of Illinois SIAM Student Chapter and Engineering Graduate Student Advisory Council, April, 2011